What should your next fitness goal be? Take the quiz.

 Fats

-Fat may not be as important in the post-workout period as carbs and protein, but this macronutrient can help you feel full, support stable energy levels, enhance absorption of fat-soluble vitamins, and maintain cell membrane integrity—all of which are important for recovery, McDaniel notes.
+Fat may not be as important in the post-workout period as carbs and protein, but incorporating this macronutrient into your meals is still beneficial.
+Healthy fats help you feel full, support stable energy levels, enhance absorption of fat-soluble vitamins, and maintain cell membrane integrity—all of which are critical for recovery, McDaniel says.

 Omega-3 fats can also help curb inflammation, especially when consumed regularly.
 Some preliminary research even suggests that omega-3 intake may help improve post-workout recovery.
-Just keep in mind that you may not need to add a separate source of fat to your post-workout meal or snack, since some protein-rich foods contain fat already.
+Just keep in mind that you may not need to add a separate source of fat to your post-workout snack or meal, since some protein-rich foods (such as nut butters or fish) contain fat already.

 Good post-workout fat sources include: